Iowa Studies and the Leadership Continuum

 In high-pressure conditions, people-oriented leadership matters more.
 Staff under stress need support, not just direction.

-When the task is interesting or satisfying, there is less need for leaders to be people-oriented.
+When the task itself is interesting or satisfying, there is less need for the leader to be people-oriented.

-When the work itself is engaging, the leader’s people-orientation is less crucial.
+When the work itself is engaging, the leader’s people-orientation matters less.
 Staff are motivated by the work.

 When the task is clear, adding more task structure annoys staff.
 They know what to do; they want to feel valued while doing it.